 Smoked cream adds an incredible smoky undertone to a classic Chocolate Pot de Crème.
-It’s silky, chocolaty, and absolutely indulgent.
+It’s silky, chocolaty, mildly smoky, and absolutely indulgent.

-In our experimenting and testing we found that by simply smoking the milk and cream used for the recipe it added a really subtle, yet present, smoky flavor.
-But we really wanted the smoke to be the star.
+To add that interesting twist of smoke flavor, we start by smoking the milk and cream used for the recipe, which adds a really subtle, yet present, smoky flavor.

-It also happened to be berry season, so we decided to also smoke Oregon blackberries, then reduce them into a smoky and sweet sauce to drizzle over the bowls, and top with a dollop of smoked whipped cream.
-Holy holy holy friggin moly.
-They were out of this world!
+And if berries are in season, we like to reduce them into a smoky and sweet sauce to drizzle over the top of the pot de crème, and top with a dollop of smoked whipped cream.
+These are out of this world!

-And for our event we were cooking for 70 people, and with only a small oven to work with, baking was not an option.
+And for our event we were cooking for over 60 people, and with only a small oven to work with, baking was not an option.
 This method was perfect for cooking for a large crowd (or small).

-You can place your custard ingredients directly in a saucepan, or double boil it.
+Place custard ingredients directly in a saucepan (or double boil it).
 The latter will be more gentile, but it may also take you more time.
-If you do it directly in a sauce pan just make sure, again, to not let your mixture boil (believe me, we’ve done it!), otherwise you’ll have some scrambled eggs on your hands. 😉
+If you do it directly in a sauce pan just make sure, again, to not let your mixture boil (believe me, we’ve done it!), otherwise you’ll have some scrambled eggs on your hands.
+Oops 😉

 Gently whisk together your mixture until it thickens.
 Place a spoon in to test.
 If it coats the spoon fairly thick, then it’s ready.

 Place your chocolate in a blender.
-You can chop it if you want, but the hot custard will quickly melt it, so we find it’s not necessary to chop your chocolate too much.
-In the video we used Ghirardelli chocolate squares, which work great in this recipe (plus we’re huge fans of Ghirardelli chocolate after living in San Francisco for several years), and require no chopping at all.
+You can pre-chop the chocolate if you want, but the hot custard will quickly melt it, so we find it’s not necessary to chop your chocolate too much.

 Note: the mixture will be very liquidy after you blend and pour into the cups (see the video), but they will set perfectly after just a couple hours in the fridge.